hideyukiinada/examples/tensorflow/conditional_2.md

 <img src="../assets/images/conditional_1.jpg" width="400px">

+There are 4 samples in this dataset.
+Each sample is a 3-dimensional vector.
 This data is fed to the run() method in feed_dict as the value for a placeholder.

 ```